 Appropriately Uses Anti-Psychotic Medication

-This metric gauges the percentage of long-term residents taking antipsychotic medications.
-While antipsychotic medications serve an important medical purpose, it is important to make sure these medications are being used only where medically required.
-In limited cases, increased usage of these drugs may mean that a facility is using these medications to subdue residents.
+This is a measure of the percent of long-term residents taking antipsychotic medications.
+While antipsychotic medications play an important role in caring for many residents, it is important to confirm these drugs are being used appropriately.
+In some situations, increased usage of these drugs may indicate that a facility is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This metric indicates the percent of long-term residents taking antianxiety drugs.
+This datapoint is a measure of the percent of long-term stay residents taking antianxiety drugs.

 Managing Depression Among Residents